 Complete Guide for Veteran Seniors – Aging.com

 We serve as a resource to help seniors and their families learn more about the specifics of planning for their later years.
 If you’re a veteran approaching retirement age, you should be aware of a host of other resources waiting to assist you as you leave the working world.

 Confidence Learning Center

-Confidence Learning Center, often referred to as Camp Confidence, is a year-round center for persons with developmental disabilities.
+Confidence Learning Center, often referred to as Camp Confidence, is a year-round center for people with developmental disabilities.
 Specializing in recreation and outdoor education, the Confidence Learning Center serves persons of all ages and abilities.

 Consortium for Citizens with Disabilities

-The Consortium for Citizens with Disabilities is a coalition of approximately 100 national disability organizations working together to advocate for national public policy that ensures the self determination, independence, empowerment, integration and inclusion of children and adults with disabilities in all aspects of society.
+The Consortium for Citizens with Disabilities is a coalition of approximately 100 national disability organizations working together to advocate for national public policy that ensures the self-determination, independence, empowerment, integration, and inclusion of children and adults with disabilities in all aspects of society.